pukar10/control-plane-deploy/README.md

 # control-plane-deploy
-Control-plane cluster for my Homelab
+Control-plane repo to utilize ArgoCD App of apps to bootstrap the control-plane cluster for my homelab.

+## Project

+* `apps/` -
+* `manifests` -